6. Expose Emulsion

 Exposing PLUS Emulsions and Choosing the Right Exposure System

 Under exposure is the single biggest cause of stencil breakdown on the press.

-Using the Autotype Calculator to calibrate your stencil is a good practice to optimize the exposure with PLUS emulsions and Capillex films.
+Using the Alkemi Exposure Calculator to calibrate your stencil is a good practice to optimize the exposure with Plus emulsions and Capillex capillary films.

-Once the PLUS emulsion has been coated on the mesh and dried, it is ready for exposure.
-The objective with exposure is to penetrate the photo-stencil material all the way through to the mesh to ensure hardening around the filaments and thus obtain good stencil adhesion whilst accurately reproducing the detail on the film positive.
+Once the Plus emulsion has been coated on the mesh and thoroughly dried, it is ready for exposure.
+The objective with exposure is to penetrate the photo-stencil material all the way through to the mesh to ensure hardening around the filaments.
+Proper exposure of quality emulsions and capillary films provides good stencil adhesion while accurately reproducing the detail on the film positive.

-If the exposure is not enough and the whole layer is not penetrated by the UV light, the stencil may wash completely off on washout.
-Or, more typically the stencil may be intact after washout, but break down or become tacky during the print run - both of which are symptomatic of under exposure.
+If the exposure is not enough and the whole layer is not penetrated by the UV light, the stencil may wash completely away on washout.
+More often, the stencil may be intact after washout, but break down or become tacky during the during the screen printing process.
+Both of these symptoms indicate under exposure.

-As a general rule, "direct" systems do not suffer from a lack of flexibility on over-exposure, in fact, if anything, the adhesion to the mesh is improved.
+As a general rule, "direct" systems do not suffer from a lack of flexibility on over-exposure, in fact, the adhesion to the mesh is improved.
 However, the resolution and definition of the image deteriorate as the stencil is over exposed.
-See sections on light geometry and mesh influences for further information.

-*The following 3 diagrams on the left outline the effects of under-exposure at 1/4, 1/2 and 3/4 of the optimum exposure for a Diazo sensitized PLUS emulsion.
+The following 3 diagrams on the left outline the effects of under-exposure at 1/4, 1/2 and 3/4 of the optimum exposure for a Diazo sensitized Alkemi Plus emulsion.

 < Optimum exposure

-At full exposure all the emulsions is fully hardened and the stencil will provide the optimum resistance and durability.
+At full exposure all the emulsion is fully hardened and the stencil will provide the optimum resistance and durability.